| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Family members will learn to choose healthy online habits and lifestyles through a healthy digital lifestyle

-An approach that is family-oriented is the most appropriate.
+An approach of family-oriented is the most appropriate.
 Here are simple routines:

 The family members will spend time together without electronic devices every day.